 - Remove the need to track time manually altogether

-A lot of time tracking tools simplify instead of solve these root problems.
+A lot of time tracking tools simplify instead of solving these root problems.
 So, if your end goal is hands-off time tracking, you probably won’t want a tool that uses a ton of timers.
 And if you prize accurate data above everything, choosing an automatic time tracker over one that relies on you to input something is a no-brainer.

 2. How do you use it?